TigranZhamakochyan/power-outages-analysis/README.md

 2. **Combined date and time columns** into single `OUTAGE.START` and `OUTAGE.RESTORATION` Timestamp columns by concatenating the date and time strings and parsing with `pd.to_datetime`.
 The original four separate date/time columns were then dropped.

 3. **Replaced 0 values with NaN** in `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW`.
-A value of 0 in these columns is not physically meaningful — an outage cannot last 0 minutes, and 0 customers affected or 0 MW lost indicates missing data rather than a true zero.
+A value of 0 in these columns is not physically meaningful, because an outage cannot last 0 minutes, and 0 customers affected or 0 MW lost indicates missing data rather than a true zero.

 4. **Converted `YEAR` to int and `MONTH` to Int64** to fix float dtype issues caused by the Excel import. `MONTH` uses nullable integer type to preserve NaN values.